JcoProjectTeam/JcoProjectPage/languageSpecification/createJavaScriptFunction.md

 ## Semantics

-    * The 'ID¹' token represent the name assigned at the Javascript funtion to create
+   * The `ID¹` token represents the name assigned to the JavaScript function to create.
-    * The 'param' token specify the parameter, or the list of parameter, that the function accept
+* The `param` token specifies the parameter, or the list of parameters, that the function accepts.
-    * The 'condition' token if is present, define a preliminary condition that must be true before the execution of the function
+* The optional `condition` token, if present, defines a preliminary condition that must be true before the function is executed.
-    * the 'functionScript' token between 'BODY' and 'END BODY', contains the Javascript code of the function
+* The `functionScript` token, located between `BODY` and `END BODY`, contains the JavaScript code for the function.

 ## Examples